-White House counselor Kellyanne Conway said for the first time publicly Sunday morning that she is a victim of sexual assault.
+White House counselor Kellyanne Conway said publicly for the first time Sunday morning that she is a victim of sexual assault.

-Conway told Jake Tapper on CNN’s “State of the Union” that she sympathizes with victims of sexual assault because she is one during a conversation about the controversy surrounding Brett Kavanaugh’s nomination to the Supreme Court.
+Conway told Jake Tapper on CNN’s “State of the Union” that she sympathizes with victims of sexual assault because she is one herself during a conversation about the controversy surrounding Brett Kavanaugh’s nomination to the Supreme Court.

 “I feel very empathetic, frankly, for victims of sexual assault and sexual harassment and rape,” she said before clearing her throat.
 “I’m a victim of sexual assault.”

 Conway was arguing that the way politicians and reporters have handled the allegations against Kavanaugh is hypocritical — saying it’s unfair to compare him to former President Bill Clinton or disgraced comedian Bill Cosby.
 She urged the women who confronted Sen. Jeff Flake, R-Ariz., in an elevator about Kavanaugh to instead “go blame the perpetrator.”

 “And if not one Senate Judiciary Committee member changes his or her vote because of what they learned from the FBI investigation, that tells you all you need to know about what the president and Judge Kavanaugh has said is a sham,” she said.

 Tapper pointed out that this is the first time Conway said that she had been sexually assaulted and that she works for a president who says all the women who have accused him are lying.

 “Don’t conflate that with this and certainly don’t conflate that with what happened to me,” Conway said.
 “It would be a huge mistake, Jake.
 Let’s not do it.
 Let’s not always bring Trump into everything that happens in this universe.
 That’s mistake number one.”